Decision Tree Flow Charts

 Often answers can be found in existing records.
 VisiRule can locate and extract data from existing databases, spreadsheets, sensors etc to answer questions.

 VisiRule’s approach of "programming via flow-charting” permits rapid prototyping and review, and greatly enhances the qualitative capture and shared understanding of decision making.
 Using a combination of shapes, text, and lines, a VisiRule chart is simple to create and easy to understand.
 As Wikipedia so neatly states: "it is easier for many to read and understand".
 Structured diagrams provide a powerful way of organizing and communicating ideas and thoughts.
 A good visual representation supports transparency, consistency and ease of maintenance.

 VisiRule Decision Automation is part of Decision Engineering and Enterprise Decision Management, and reflects the power of using a flowchart with decision making capability to manage the complexity and volume of data in today's Big Data world.

 This trend can be seen in the popularity of MindMap, LucidChart and Visio, where using an interactive graphical tool helps clarify and improve users' understanding of the subject matter.
 The very act of mapping out a decision-making process forces people to consider and agree on a sequence of steps and logic used to make a decision.

 VisiRule allows authors to use domain-specific expert knowledge and/or rules induced using VisiRule FastChart Machine Learning to build intelligent solutions.
 VisiRule charts can be delivered as Intelligent ChatBots or Expert Systems.

 Decision Visualization & Analytics

-Each visitor leaves a footprint of their visit, the path they took, the answers used, rules fired and the conclusion reached.
-VisiRule Analytics collects these.
-You can visualize and analyze this data to gain insight into a chart's performance, and get suggestions for how to improve it based on actual usage.
+Each visitor leaves a footprint, the path they took, answers given, rules fired and the conclusion reached.
+VisiRule Analytics collects these so that you can visualize and analyze them data to gain insights and even get suggestions for improvements.